Cisco: Acquisitions and subsidiaries

-In August 2020, Cisco announced the creation of a new 130,000 square feet Midwest headquarters in Chicago at the Old Chicago Main Post Office accommodating 1,200 employees.
-Cisco maintains over 200 corporate offices in more than 80 countries.

-In July 2021, Cisco announced all employees the option to work remotely on a permanent basis.
+In 2023, Cisco acquired the following cybersecurity companies: Valtix, Lightspin, and Armorblox.
+Cisco also announced its intention to acquire networking and security startup Isovalent later that year.

+On September 21, 2023, Cisco announced the acquisition of cybersecurity firm Splunk in a $28 billion deal, its biggest acquisition yet, and the acquisition is announced to be completed on March 18, 2024.

 Products and services

-Cisco's products and services focus on three market segments—enterprise, service provider, midsize and small business.

-Cisco provides IT products and services across five major technology areas: Networking (including Ethernet, optical, wireless and mobility), Security, Collaboration (including voice, video, and data), Data Center, and the Internet of Things.
+Cisco provides IT products and services across five major technology areas: networking, security, collaboration, data center and IoT.

-Cisco has grown increasingly popular in the Asia-Pacific region over the last three decades and is the dominant vendor in the Australian market with leadership across all market segments.
+Cisco is the dominant vendor in the Australian market across all market segments.
 It uses its Australian office as one of the main headquarters for the Asia-Pacific region.

-VoIP services

-Cisco became a major provider of Voice over IP to enterprises and is now moving into the home user market through its acquisitions of Scientific Atlanta and Linksys.
-Scientific Atlanta provides VoIP equipment to cable service providers such as Time Warner, Cablevision, Rogers Communications, UPC and others; Linksys has partnered with companies such as Skype, Microsoft and Yahoo! to integrate consumer VoIP services with wireless and cordless phones.

 Hosted Collaboration Solution (HCS)

-Cisco partners can offer cloud-based services based on Cisco's virtualized Unified Computing System (UCS).
-A part of the Cisco Unified Services Delivery Solution that includes hosted versions of Cisco Unified Communications Manager (UCM), Cisco Unified Contact Center, Cisco Unified Mobility, Cisco Unified Presence, Cisco Unity Connection (unified messaging) and Cisco Webex Meeting Center.
+Cisco partners offer cloud-based services based on Cisco's virtualized Unified Computing System (UCS).
+The Cisco Unified Services Delivery Solution includes hosted versions of Cisco Unified Communications Manager (UCM), Cisco Unified Contact Center, Cisco Unified Mobility, Cisco Unified Presence, Cisco Unity Connection (unified messaging) and Cisco Webex Meeting Center.